NadTr/laravel-album-database/readme.md

 Returns all the albums whose artist name or album name contain the word `name`.
 (It can be a part of a word)

 #### POST `/album`
-Only takes JSON as input.
+*Only takes JSON as input.*
 Creates a new album.
 Returns the newly created album object, including its id.

 #### PUT `/album/?id=10`
-Only takes JSON as input.
+*Only takes JSON as input.*
-Updates the specified album.
+Updates one, all or several fields of a specified album.

 #### DELETE `/album/?id=10`
 Deletes the specified album.